 We recognize and acknowledge the past, present and future cultural history here in the Cascades.
 You can count on our commitment to the arts and creating safe spaces for all.
 Our principles will continue to be inclusive, diverse, equal and accessible.

-The old ‘garage’ has been lovingly cleaned of debris.
-New benches were designed that do not alter the historic integrity of the building.
-With the final work on this building completed during the summer of 2014, CCAC now has four double forges for teaching the craft of blacksmithing.
+At the South Summit Blacksmith Shop location, CCAC now has four double forges for teaching the craft of blacksmithing.
 Master blacksmith, Darryl Nelson, helped to bring 450 blacksmiths and their families to host the Western States Blacksmithing Conference.
-Join him and many special guests from the West for this August’s Blacksmith Week 2024.
+Join him and other master blacksmiths to keep blacksmithing and the metal arts alive during CCAC’s Blacksmith Week 2025, August 13-16.

 Studio spaces include–